Skip to main content

 Business finance calculator and budget planning workspace

 Switching from a traditional office to a virtual office eliminates rent, utilities, furniture, cleaning, and commute costs.
-For a small business previously paying $3,000 to $6,000 per month on office overhead, a virtual office at $100 to $200 per month can provide annual savings of $33,000 to $70,000 in this scenario.
+For a small business previously paying $3,000 to $6,000 per month on office overhead, a virtual office at $100 to $200 per month can save roughly $33,000 to $70,000 per year.

 The True Cost of Traditional Office Space

-In major metro cities such as Los Angeles, office rent typically runs $4-8 per square foot per month.
-For a modest 500 sq ft. office, that's easily $2,000-$4,000/month in rent alone.
-But that's not everything.
+In cities like Los Angeles, office rent typically ranges from $3 to $6 per square foot per month, with premium Class A space reaching $7-8.
+For a 500 sq ft office, that's $1,500-$4,000/month in rent alone.
+And rent is just the start.

 The Virtual Office Cost Structure